 Should I buy store-bought simple syrup or make my own?

 Adding a bit of fresh ginger creates even more punch.
 If you skip this step, keep in mind that not all ginger beers are created equal.
-A homemade ginger syrup allows you to control the flavor and sweetness of your Spiced Caribbean Mule Cocktail.
+A homemade ginger syrup allows you to control the flavor and sweetness of your Moscow Mule with Rum.
 Plus you can make extras and keep on hand for multiple drinks.

 With only a handful of ingredients, look for a quality ginger beer as well.
-To make this Caribbean Mule, simply muddle fresh ginger and shake in a cocktail shaker with the spiced rum, lime juice and simple syrup.
+To make this Caribbean Mule, simply muddle fresh ginger and shake in a cocktail shaker with the spiced rum, lime juice, and simple syrup.
 Strain and top with ginger beer for a classy at-home cocktail that’s full of spice.

-Spiced Caribbean Mule Cocktail
+Spiced Caribbean Mule (Moscow Mule with Rum)

 - ½ cup filtered water